jonathanlurie/ShaderPlayground/readme.md

+This repo is just to keep track of my learning of shaders language (as custom shaders in ThreeJS).

 ## shader_cube_moving_texture.html
 Displays jpeg strip as a "cinematic" since the strip is composed of 64 images of the brain at different depth.